Membrane Limits in Quantum Gravity: Review: Type IIB hypermultiplet limits

 Given the above, we need a way to take into account the quantum corrections to the hypermultiplet moduli space of five-dimensional M-theory.
 Our strategy will be to first study the problem in the hypermultiplet moduli space of type IIA string theory and to then translate the results to the M-theory setup.

-\section{Review: Type IIB Hypermultiplet Limits}
+\section{Review: Type IIB hypermultiplet limits}

-The quantum corrections to the hypermultiplet moduli space of type II string theories compactified on Calabi-Yau threefolds have been extensively studied in the literature, see \cite{Alexandrov:2011va,Alexandrov:2013yva} and references therein.
-In the settings in which only mutually local D-instantons contribute, the quantum corrected metric for the hypermultiplet moduli space can be given explicitly.
-This fact was exploited in \cite{Marchesano:2019ifh,Baume:2019sry}, where all the limits fall in this category.
+The quantum corrections to the hypermultiplet moduli space of type II string theories compactified on Calabi-Yau threefolds have been extensively studied in the literature; see \cite{Alexandrov:2011va,Alexandrov:2013yva} and references therein.
+In the settings in which only mutually local D-instantons contribute, the quantum-corrected metric for the hypermultiplet moduli space can be given explicitly.\footnote{This metric was first computed in~\cite{Alexandrov:2014sya}.
+See also \cite{Cortes:2021vdm} for a recent mathematical treatment of quaternionic Kähler metrics including the case of the hypermultiplet metric with mutually local D-instanton corrections.} This fact was exploited in \cite{Marchesano:2019ifh,Baume:2019sry}, where all the limits fall in this category.

 We are investigating limits in the hypermultiplet moduli space of M-theory on $\mathbb{R}^{1,4} \times X$.
 Since the radius of the M-theory circle, measured in five-dimensional Planck units, sits in a vector multiplet from the point of view of the dimensionally reduced theory, this moduli space coincides with the hypermultiplet moduli space of type IIA string theory on $\mathbb{R}^{1,3} \times X$ \cite{Pioline:2009qt}.
 By then exploiting mirror symmetry to type IIB on $\mathbb{R}^{1,3} \times Y$ we will be able to translate the quantum corrections computed in \cite{Marchesano:2019ifh,Baume:2019sry} to the membrane limits under consideration.